Bloody Mary Salad

 • 1 teaspoon Worcestershire sauce

-In a large bowl, stir together gelatin and ½ cup V8.
+GELATIN In a bowl large enough to eventually hold the whole salad, stir together gelatin and ½ cup V8.
 Set aside to softly gel.